pauliceia/vgiws/doc/api/layer.md

     - 401 (Unauthorized): It is necessary an Authorization header valid.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes:
-    - The parameter "is_to_create_feature_table" is usually used when is not necessary to create a feature table for the layer (e.g. when import a ShapeFile, it will be the feature table).
+    - After create the layer, it is necessary to create the feature table.
+    There are two ways to create do it: (1) creating manually the feature table and (2) importing a shapefile.
     - The key "id", when send a JSON, is indifferent.
 It is just there to know where the key "id" have to be.